datacarpentry/r-raster-vector-geospatial/episodes/14-extract-ndvi-from-rasters-in-r.md

 tutorials.
 We can then use the subset function to remove outlier datapoints (below our identified threshold).

+> ## Data Tip
-<i class="fa fa-star"></i> **Data Tip:** Thresholding, or removing outlier data,
+> Thresholding, or removing outlier data,
-can be tricky business.
-In this case, we can be confident that some of our NDVI values are not valid due to cloud cover.
-However, a threshold value may not always be sufficient given 0.1 could be a valid NDVI value in some areas.
-This is where decision making should be fueled by practical scientific knowledge of the data and the desired outcomes!
+> can be tricky business.
+In this case, we can be confident that some of our NDVI
+> values are not valid due to cloud cover.
+However, a threshold value may not
+> always be sufficient given 0.1 could be a valid NDVI value in some areas.
+This
+> is where decision making should be fueled by practical scientific knowledge of
+> the data and the desired outcomes!
-{: .notice }
+{: .callout}

 ~~~